privacy-tech-lab/gpc-privacy-choice/README.md

 ## Installation of Firebase Server

+Click [here](https://firebase.google.com/docs/firestore/quickstart) to get detailed instructions on how to set up a Firebase server for data collection.

 ## Comprehensive Scheme List

 The GPC Privacy Choice extension is made up of 7 different schemes, each having different defining features.
 Upon downloading, a user could end up with any one of the different schemes.
 The purpose behind having so many variations is to provide researchers with valuable information on how users make privacy choices when given varying levels of usability.
 Listed below are the main components of each scheme.